Early Signs of Insulin Resistance You Shouldn’t Ignore

 What is insulin resistance?

-Insulin is a hormone made by the pancreas that helps cells absorb glucose from the bloodstream for energy.
+Insulin is a hormone made by the pancreas that helps cells absorb glucose from the blood stream for energy.
 Insulin resistance means cells - especially muscle, fat and liver cells - stop responding well to insulin.
 The pancreas compensates by making more insulin, and over time this compensation fails, blood sugar rises, and metabolic problems appear.
 This pathway links insulin resistance to pre-diabetes and type 2 diabetes, according to nih.gov.

 Common causes & risk factors